iver56/audiomentations/README.md

 Warning: This transform can return samples outside the [-1, 1] range, which may lead to clipping or wrap distortion, depending on what you do with the audio in a later stage.
 See also https://en.wikipedia.org/wiki/Clipping_(audio)#Digital_clipping

+## `HighPassFilter`

+_To be added in v0.18.0_

+Apply low-pass filtering to the input audio.
+The signal will be reduced by 6 dB per octave above the cutoff frequency, so this filter is fairly gentle.

+## `LowPassFilter`

+_To be added in v0.18.0_

+Apply low-pass filtering to the input audio.
+The signal will be reduced by 6 dB per octave above the cutoff frequency, so this filter is fairly gentle.

 ## `Mp3Compression`